onemonth/iOS-Blog-Posts/README.md

 Note the addition of a question mark to our variable declaration.
 The question mark signifies that the variable is an Optional, a variable that can be something (a value) or nothing (`nil`).
 Without the question mark these variables can never be `nil`.
 Note that declaring a variable as Optional does not effect its mutability. `vars` remain mutable and `lets` remain immutable.

 Also note the use of an exclamation mark in select locations.
-The exclamation mark is used to forcibly gain access to the value that an optional variable holds.
+The exclamation mark is a heavy-handed way to "unwrap" i.e. gain access to the value that an optional variable holds.

+###Unwrapping Optionals

+###In practice

 So this means that we have four different kinds of variables at our disposal.